-&lt;sup>186 720 ILCS 5/16G-30(a).
+191 720 ILCS 5/16G-30(a).

-(1) Individuals may provide information to courts - Victims of identity theft may provide identifying information to the court for the purpose of petitioning the court for a judicial determination of the victim's factual innocence when the victim's identity is wrongfully associated with an arrest or conviction.

-(2) Courts may label, seal, or delete the names of identity theft victims - After a determination of an identity theft victim's factual innocence, the court may seal or delete the victim's name and associated personal identifying information contained in the court's publicly accessible records, files, and indexes, or the court may order that the victim's personally identifying information be labeled to show that the offender impersonated the victim's identity.
+Permissible information practices - (1) Individuals may provide information to courts Victims of identity theft may provide identifying information to the court for the purpose of petitioning the court for a judicial determination of the victim's factual innocence when the victim's identity is wrongfully associated with an arrest or conviction.
+192 - (2) Courts may label, seal, or delete the names of identity theft victims in court records After a determination of an identity theft victim's factual innocence, the court may order the clerk of court to seal or delete the victim's name and associated personal identifying information contained in the court clerk's publicly accessible records, files, and indexes, or the court may order that the victim's personally identifying information be labeled to show that the offender impersonated the victim's identity.
+193 - (3) Courts may order correction of justice agency records where an individual's identity has been stolen Whenever a person has been convicted of a crime using the name of a person whose identity he has stolen, the court may order the correction of all official records of the arresting authority, the Illinois State Police, the prosecutor, and other criminal justice agencies.
+Correction may take the form of removing the identity theft victim's name from all records concerning the arrest and conviction and inserting in the records the name of the offender, if known or ascertainable.
+194 Issues identified None.

-None.

-11. Information concerning child victims

-The objective of this report is to provide the subcommittee's findings and recommendations concerning the collection, use, and dissemination of traditional, adult justice information.
+11. Information concerning child victims The objective of this report is to provide the subcommittee's findings and recommendations concerning the collection, use, and dissemination of traditional, adult justice information.
 Detailed findings and recommendations concerning juvenile justice information will be provided in a future volume of the Privacy Policy Guidance series.
-Nevertheless, it is reasonable to discuss the child victims in this report.
+Nevertheless, it is reasonable to discuss child victims in this report.
 Most of the information practices identified by the subcommittee concerned missing children and child victims of sexual violence.
 Justice practitioners collect information about missing children to develop and improve techniques used by police officials when responding to reports of missing children, and to provide a factual and statistical base for research addressing the problem of missing children.
-Illinois's policy is to protect juveniles regardless of whether they become involved in the justice system as offenders or victims.
+195 Illinois's policy is to protect juveniles regardless of whether they become involved in the justice system as offenders or victims.
 As such, the following information practices operate in addition to the protections of adult victims of general crimes previously discussed in this report.
+192 720 ILCS 5/16G-30(b).